麻豆社

 Wholesale Trade

-• According to the Office for National Statistics, output in the wholesale and retail trade; repair of motor vehicles climbed 0.3% in September 2024.
-This was driven by wholesale and retail trade and repair of motor vehicles and motorcycles, which grew by 3.2%.
-Wholesale and retail trade; repair of motor vehicles and motorcycles output increased by 0.6% in the three months to September 2024.
+• According to the Office for National Statistics, output in the wholesale and retail trade; repair of motor vehicles and motorcycles climbed by 1% in February 2025.
+Output in the wholesale and retail trade and repair of motor vehicles and motorcycles increased by 3%.

 Retail shop purchase